-Any part provided by the Competitor for the purpose of aligning the camera in position 3 must be an extrusion of the camera unit profile.
-A radius of up to 10mm will be permitted where this component meets the bodywork or survival cell.
+Any part provided by the Competitor for the purpose of aligning the camera in position 6 must be an extrusion of the camera unit profile and not exceed 5mm in thickness.
+A radius of up to 3mm will be permitted where this component meets the bodywork.